-When we talk about prices, we always have in mind the MSRP ( manufacturer’s suggested retail price ), which is the price manufacturer recommends.
-Often MSRP is different from retail prices due to supply/demand and other factors.
+When we talk about prices, we always consider the MSRP ( manufacturer’s suggested retail price ), which is the price manufacturer recommends.
+MSRP often differs from retail prices due to supply/demand and other factors.

-The average amount spent by a commuter on a new bike in all three of these categories is between $500 and $1000.
-Models in this list range from $420 to $5000, with many of them in the $500 to $800 range.
+The average amount a commuter spends on a new bike in all three categories is between $500 and $1000.
+Models in this list range from $420 to $5000, with many in the $500 to $800 range.
 The entry-level fitness/hybrids like Giant Escape 3, Kona Dew, or Marin Presidio 1 are priced between $500 and $600.

 Read more: How Much Should You Spend on Your First Bike

-If you can raise your budget to $800 you could get a mid-priced upgraded commuter with some higher quality components on top.
+If you raise your budget to $800, you could get a mid-priced upgraded commuter with higher-quality components.
 This includes hydraulic disc brakes, a better Shimano/SRAM drivetrain, and a high-quality saddle.

 Folding bikes start at around $700 and can go up to $1600 for best-in-class British best-seller Brompton M6L.

 Electric bikes on this list start at around $1100 for the Aventon Pace 350 and go up to $5000 for the premium Benno Boost E 10D Speed.

 Are you having problems finding a commuter bike?

 You’re not alone.
 The Covid pandemic has triggered a bike shortage.
 According to MarketPlace.com, “the pandemic has rearranged so many parts of this economy …and bike parts have fallen victim to this shortage”.

 Frustrated manufacturers and bike shop owners are all impacted.
 With bike theft up and supply down, delays in factory shipments are impacting the industry.
 The reason for this phenomenon?
 Adults got bored during the quarantine, and bike rides were one of the few ways they could justify getting out.